LeahDeshar/nestjs_api/README.md

 - **GET /images/:id**: Get image by ID.
 - **POST /images/upload**: Upload a new images.
 - **DELETE /images/:id**: Delete images by ID.

+# Guards and Custom decorator

+In this project, we have implemented guards for routes that require authentication (`@UseGuards(AuthGuard)`) and custom decorators

+Guard is a mechanism that allows you to control access to routes, components, or even entire modules based on specific conditions.